dingquan/codepath-ios-rotten-potato/README.md

  * [x] Optional: Add a search bar. (optional)
  * [x] Optional: All images fade in (optional)
- * [x] Optional: For the large poster, load the low-res image first, switch to high-res when complete (optional) Customize the highlight and selection effect of the cell. (optional) Customize the navigation bar. (optional)
+ * [x] Optional: For the large poster, load the low-res image first, switch to high-res when complete (optional)

 Notes: